Smoked Beef Ribs Recipe (Texas-Style Dino Ribs)

 Resting the smoked beef ribs is just as important as the cooking process.
 When they are ready, remove the beef ribs and allow them to rest, wrapped in butcher paper, for at least 30-45 minutes at room temperature.

 The initial resting will prevent them from overcooking with the carry-over cooking temperatures.
 If you need to rest them for longer, you can put them in an oven at the lowest temperature, or use an insulated cooler.
+Make sure they do not fall below 140°F for an extended period.

 Frequently Asked Questions